|

 - Incapable of participating in one of the four above conditions, due to a documented physical or mental condition.

-The case management and every six-month plan update requirements for EFC benefits do not apply to extended AAP or Kin-GAP program.
-Adoptive parents and relatives guardians who receive benefits are responsible for reporting when the NMFD is not satisfying one of the participation requirements.
+The case management and every six-month plan update requirements for EFC benefits do not apply to the extended AAP or Kin-GAP program.
+Adoptive parents and guardians who receive benefits are responsible for reporting when the non-minor former dependent (NMFD) is not satisfying one of the participation requirements.
 AAP and Kin-GAP youths eligible for extended benefits are not eligible for SILP placements.

 Last Day of Payment

-Kin-GAP youth receive payments up to the day before the youth turns 21.
+Kin-GAP youth receive payments up to the day before their 21st birthday.

 AAP youth receive payments up to the end of the month they turn 21.